Recommended age group: 7–11 (KS2)

 - Encourage children to use their worksheet ideas and to keep messages simple and punchy.
 The campaigns should be informative, fun and exciting.

-Top tip: Remember students can make use of the Tennis advertising example images presentations and clips from Tennis Foundation films to create their campaigns.
+Top tip: Remember students can make use of the Tennis Advertising example images presentation and/or clips from Get Set to Ace it films to create their campaigns.

 - Once finished, groups can present their ideas to the class for discussion and constructive feedback.
 The final videos can also be shared with the class or presented by students in a special assembly.